shuiruge/learning-sicp/chapter-1.md

 1. Evaluate the header's expression.
 1. If it is a true value, execute the suite, then return to step 1.

+## Testing

+There are at two ways of testings for now:
+1. Assertion;
+1. Docstring.

+### Assertion

+	>>> assert fib(8) == 13, 'The 8th Fibonacci number should be 13'

+When the expression being asserted evaluates to a true value, executing an assert statement has no effect.
+When it is a false value, assert causes an error that halts execution.

+Or, an "assertion function" can be constructed:

+	def fib_test():
+        assert fib(2) == 1, 'The 2nd Fibonacci number should be 1'
+        assert fib(3) == 1, 'The 3rd Fibonacci number should be 1'
+        assert fib(50) == 7778742049, 'Error at the 50th Fibonacci number'

+When writing Python in files, rather than directly into the interpreter, tests are typically written in the same file or a neighboring file with the suffix _test.py.

+### Docstring

+Python provides a convenient method for placing simple tests directly in the docstring of a function.
+The first line of a docstring should contain a one-line description of the function, followed by a blank line.
+A detailed description of arguments and behavior may follow.

+	def sum_naturals(n):
+        """Return the sum of the first n natural numbers.

+        >>> sum_naturals(10)
+        55
+        >>> sum_naturals(100)
+        5050
+        """
+        total, k = 0, 1
+        while k <= n:
+            total, k = total + k, k + 1
+        return total

+For tesing, run:

+	>>> from doctest import run_docstring_examples
+	>>> run_docstring_examples(sum_naturals, globals(), True)
+		Finding tests in NoName
+		Trying:
+			sum_naturals(10)
+		Expecting:
+			55
+		ok
+		Trying:
+			sum_naturals(100)
+		Expecting:
+			5050
+		ok

+When the return value of a function does not match the expected result, the run_docstring_examples function will report this problem as a test failure.

+Or, just run in command-line:

+	python3 -m doctest <python_source_file>

+It is even good practice to write some tests before you implement, in order to have some example inputs and outputs in your mind.